databricks/terraform-provider-databricks/README.md

 * For the Read operation there were no direct rest api calls for read so it is a list and search for the item and return the metadata from the list.

+###Databricks terraform provider resources

+* [x] Instance pools
+* [x] Scim groups
+* [x] Scim users
+* [x] Secret scopes
+* [x] Secrets
+* [x] Secret acls
+* [ ] Clusters
+* [ ] Cluster Policies
+* [ ] Entitlements
+* [ ] IAM Instance Profiles

 ## Testing

 ###TODOs

 * [ ] Integration tests should be run at a client level against both azure and aws to maintain sdk parity against both apis **(currently only on one cloud)**
 * [ ] Terraform acceptance tests should be run against both aws and azure to maintain parity of provider between both cloud services **(currently only on one cloud)**

+## Project Support
+Please note that all projects in the /databrickslabs github account are provided for your exploration only, and are not formally supported by Databricks with Service Level Agreements (SLAs).
+They are provided AS-IS and we do not make any guarantees of any kind.
+Please do not submit a support ticket relating to any issues arising from the use of these projects.

+Any issues discovered through the use of this project should be filed as GitHub Issues on the Repo.
+They will be reviewed as time permits, but there are no formal SLAs for support.

+## Building the Project
+Instructions for how to build the project

+## Deploying / Installing the Project
+Instructions for how to deploy the project, or install it

+## Releasing the Project
+Instructions for how to release a version of the project

+## Using the Project
+Simple examples on how to use the project